-B.C.'s Ministry of Health is responsible for authorizing health information sharing and data access agreements.
-The procedures required to access personal health data are in place to ensure the privacy protection of all British Columbians.
+B.C.'s Ministry of Health (“MOH”) is responsible for authorizing health information sharing and data access agreements.
+The procedures required to access personal health data are in place to ensure privacy protection for all British Columbians.

-The Data Management and Stewardshipbranch (DMS) of the Ministry of Health is responsible for processing most of the application for data access for a legally authorized purpose.
-The majority of requests processed by DMS are requests submitted by other provincial health organizations, other public bodies, or eligible researchers.
+The Data Management and Stewardship branch (DMS) of MOH is responsible for processing most of the applications for data access in support of a legally authorized purpose.
+The majority of requests processed by DMS are submitted by health organizations in B.C., public bodies (e.g., other ministries), and academic researchers.

 Ministry of Health employees, contractors, and service providers

 MOH employees might need to submit requests for themselves, or on behalf of MOH contractors and service providers, in order to access health data for program planning, evaluation, and research purposes.
 Learn more here.